Isangeles/flame/README.md

   Flame modules are available for download [here](http://flame.isangeles.pl/mods).

-  Currently in a early development stage.
+  Currently in an early development stage.

   Flame as a project consists with many different repositories, some of them are independent and can be reused in other projects: